 Most journeyman electricians in Ohio will never need a license.
 However, in Middletown and Hamilton, a journeyman license allows an electrician to install electrical wiring under the supervision of a master electrician or electrical contractor.
-Journeyman electricians earn an average of $21.89 per hour.
+Journeyman electricians earn an average of

 Electrical contractors are licensed by the state and can install, repair, or alter all forms of electrical equipment.
 They also can run their own businesses and hire employees.
-Ohio electrical contractors earn an average of $61,100 per year.
+Ohio electrical contractors earn an average of

 In Ohio, you need five years of experience before you can apply for an electrical contractor license.
 There are a few ways that you can gain that experience.
 You could work as an apprenticeship for a few years, attend trade school and apply for entry-level positions, or simply climb the industry ladder in your local area.

 Apprenticeships teach you the basics of electrical wiring, equipment usage, and electrical theory.
 You can expect both classroom training and fieldwork at an apprenticeship.
 After all, the goal of all apprenticeships is to train competent, innovative electricians.

 Most Ohio apprenticeships are union-affiliated.
 You would have to join a union and apply for an apprenticeship at one of Ohio’s many Joint Apprenticeship and Training Committees.
 Alternatively,